brianwx5/NaiveTicket/README.md

 	* Some of the types you might see in the 'Book' class will be String, int, or double.
 * Can you assume anything about the names of its fields?
 	* It might contain fields with names such as "title","author","page","year", and etc.

+### Exercise 2.19
+* Suppose that the class Pet has a field called name that is of type String.
+Write an assignment statement in the body of the following constructor so that the name field will be initialized with the value of the constructor’s parameter.

+	* name = petName;

+### Exercise 2.21
+Compare the getBalance method with the getPrice method.
+What are the differences between them?
+	* The only difference is the getBalance method returning the Balance, while the getPrice returns the price.

+### Exercise 2.22
+If a call to getPrice can be characterized as ‘What do tickets cost?’, how would you characterize a call to getBalance?
+	* How much money did you put in?

+### Exercise 2.23
+If the name of getBalance is changed to getAmount, does the return statement in the body of the method need to be changed, too?
+Try it out within BlueJ.
+	* You do not need to change it because it is just the name of the method.
+By naming convention, your method should 	     describe what action it will perform.

+### Exercise 2.24
+Define an accessor method, getTotal, that returns the value of the total field.
+	* The getTotal accessor method return information to the caller about the state of an object.

+### Exercise 2.25
+Try removing the return statement from the body of getPrice.
+What error message do you see now when you try compiling the class?
+	* "Missing return statement"

+### Exercise 2.26
+Compare the method signatures of getPrice and printTicket in Code 2.1.
+Apart from their names, what is the main difference between them?
+	The main difference is the type that is returned. getPrice will return an int, while the printTicket will return 	 nothing because it is void.

+### Exercise 2.27
+Do the insertMoney and printTicket methods have return statements?
+Why do you think this might be?
+Do you notice anything about their headers that might suggest why they do not require return statements?
+	* Both methods do not return any statements because they are void types, which means nothing will return,

+### Exercise 2.28
+Create a ticket machine with a ticket price of your choosing.
+Before doing anything else, call the getBalance method on it.
+Now call the insertMoney method (Code 2.6) and give a non-zero positive amount of money as the actual parameter.
+Now call getBalance again.
+The two calls to getBalance should show different output because the call to insertMoney had the effect of changing the machine’s state via its balance field.

+### Exercise 2.29
+How can we tell from just its header that setPrice is a method and not a constructor? public void setPrice(int ticketCost)
+	* Since it declares a return type you can tell it is a method.
+If there was not type then it would be a constructor.
+### Exercise 2.30
+Complete the body of the setPrice method so that it assigns the value of its parameter to the price field.

+	public void setPrice(int ticketCost){
+		price =ticketCost;}

+### Exercise 2.31
+Complete the body of the following method, whose purpose is to add the value of its parameter to a field named score.
+  /**
+   * Increase score by the given number of points.
+   */
+  public void increase(int points)
+  {
+  score = score + points;
+ }

+### Exercise 2.32
+Can you complete the following method, whose purpose is to sub- tract the value of its parameter from a field named price?
+  /**
+   * Reduce price by the given amount.
+   */
+  public void discount(int amount)
+  {
+	price = price - amount;
+}

+### Exercise 2.33
+Add a method called prompt to the TicketMachine class.
+This should have a void return type and take no parameters.
+The body of the method should print something like:
+  Please insert the correct amount of money.

+    public void prompt() {
+    System.out.println("Please insert the right amount of money");
+    }

+### Exercise 2.34
+Add a showPrice method to the TicketMachine class.
+This should have a void return type and take no parameters.
+The body of the method should print something like:
+The price of a ticket is xyz cents. where xyz should be replaced by the value held in the price field when the method is called.

+    public void showPrice() {
+    System.out.println("The price of a ticket is " + price + " cents.");
+    }

+### Exercise 2.35
+Create two ticket machines with differently priced tickets.
+Do calls to their showPrice methods show the same output, or different?
+How do you explain this effect?
+	* The two machines show different prices because they are two different instances of the same class with their own      	  identity.
+Each has different prices because we set prices differently for both ticket machines.

+### Exercise 2.36
+What do you think would be printed if you altered the fourth state- ment of printTicket so that price also has quotes around it, as follows?
+  System.out.println("# " + "price" + " cents.");

+  	* It will print out # price cents.

+### Exercise 2.37
+What about the following version?
+System.out.println("# price cents.");

+	* This will print out the same as the previous exercise, which is "# price cents."
+### Exercise 2.38
+Could either of the previous two versions be used to show the price of tickets in different ticket machines?
+Explain your answer.
+	* It will not be able to because the price is not a variable.
+The one we have are both hard coded statements that we 	       are printing.

 Work all Exercises from 2.19 to 2.58 that are **NOT** marked *Challenge exercise*.
 READ upto and INCLUDING section 2.15 of this chapter.